ShipSoft/FairShip/README.md

 ## Documentation

 An [automatic class reference](https://shipsoft.github.io/FairShip/) is built using Doxygen from comments in the C++ code.
 Improving the comments will improve this documentation.

+## License

+FairShip is distributed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).
+See the [LICENSE](LICENSE) file for details.

+Copyright is held by CERN on behalf of the SHiP Collaboration.
+Some components are distributed under different licenses and copyrights - see the individual file headers and the [LICENSES](LICENSES/) directory for details.
+This project follows the [REUSE specification](https://reuse.software/) for licensing information.

 ## Contributing code